Why do we need to know the alphabet letter names?

-It is important that your child learns that there are 26 letters of the alphabet and that they are used in different orders to represent all the words in the English language and that the letters of the alphabet can be split into two main groups, vowels and consonants.
+It is important that your child learns that there are 26 letters of the alphabet and that they are used in different orders to represent all the words in the English language and that the letters of the alphabet can be split into two main groups, vowels (red letters) and consonants (blue letters).
 Being able to identify the vowel letters will help your child when they move on to phonics.

 Understanding that lower-case letters and their capital letter partners share the same unique name and represent sounds in exactly the same manner is vital.
 It is amazing how many children think that lower-case letters represent the sounds only and capital letters are used to show the letter names, even though they can quite happily tell you when they need to use capital letters.

 Children need to be able to instantly recognise and identify letters of various fonts and this is best achieved through different games and activities.
 Learning through a variety of different games and activities not only prevents your child getting bored of the necessary over-learning process, but also exposes them to a wider range of learning styles.